 Branches Adding Decor for your Bearded Dragon

-If you cannot get tree branches then something like rough sawn jarrah from the hardware store might do the trick and probably be cheaper than the tiny beach wood that can be bought at pet shops.
-If you can’t get rough sawn timber that is suitable then you could use a saw to make 1 mm depth cuts along it diagonally multiple times to create a surface that claws can easily grip on.
-Probably won’t be as aesthetically pleasing as natural wood but it would suffice until you can locate something more suitable.
+If you cannot get tree branches then something like rough sawn jarrah from the hardware store might do the trick. f you can’t get rough sawn timber that is suitable then you could use a saw to make 1 mm depth cuts along it diagonally multiple times to create a surface that claws can easily grip on.
+Won’t be as aesthetically pleasing as natural wood but it would suffice until you can locate something more suitable.

 Select branches that have some roughness to them that will help little claws to grip, but not enough that it is easy to cause injury.
-Of course out in the wild they will come across all types of surfaces, but in captivity we can remove a lot of the risk that comes with that.
+Of course out in the wild they will come across all types of surfaces, but in captivity we can remove unnecessary risks.

 Handicapped bearded dragons, such as those missing claws, toes or legs may need considerable adjustments to climbing accessories.
 Providing extra wide branches or wood planks with sloped ramps made of the same should allow them to continue some natural activity.
 Vines are unlikely to be suitable for the handicapped.

 The surface of the rocks need to be at least slightly rough, a smooth rock won’t provide quite the same rubbing opportunities.
-Have multiple rocks available so they can be switched out for easier cleaning.
+Have multiple rocks at different heights to provide more choices.
+Additional rocks will also make it easier to switch out for easier cleaning.

 Real plants can make a wonderful addition.
 A few considerations need to be addressed for the comfort and safety of the bearded dragon and ease of care.
 Plants can increase humidity.
 If the humidity is already at its upper tolerance level consistently then real plants are best avoided.
 Avoid broad leaf plants if humidity levels are high as they will increase the humidity more.